BennettDixon/openstoke/README.md

 This project uses `styled-components` to style components by using CSS in JS.
 [Read more about styled-components here.](https://styled-components.com/)

 ### Style constants
 Check out the [/styles](./src/styles) folder to see constant styles.
 Please use these styles and add to them when appropriate.
 This reduces inconsistency across CSS & styles in the app.
+Here is an example using the `fontSizes` from the `Type` module of our `styles` module.

 ```javascript
 import styled from 'styled-components'